ouvroir/icofom2021/src/publications/icofom2021-ana-carolina-gelmini-de-faria-kimberly-terrany-alves-pires.md

 the acquirement of the value, since being under the condition of musealia, they document a reality through another reality.
-Evidences from the two institutions demonstrate that inside the musealization chain, the process of identification of the \"potential museality\" in the objects, the insertion of the object in the documental system of a museum’s new reality, and the museologic communication (the way a collection acquires meaning) would be distinctive from each other, because, as according to Brulon (2017, p.414) \"\[\...\] an object that is thought a priori as holder of museality and selected according to its potenciality based on existing values, \[can\] \[\...\] acquire new values when communicated in a museologic discourse\".
+Evidences from the two institutions demonstrate that inside the musealization chain, the process of identification of the “potential museality” in the objects, the insertion of the object in the documental system of a museum’s new reality, and the museologic communication (the way a collection acquires meaning) would be distinctive from each other, because, as according to Brulon (2017, p.414) “\[\...\] an object that is thought a priori as holder of museality and selected according to its potenciality based on existing values, \[can\] \[\...\] acquire new values when communicated in a museologic discourse”.

 Approaches to subjects associating cultural heritage domains, as well as repatriation requests around the world, indicate how an emerging